NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 ...
 ```

 `my_audio1.json` file contains word-by-word json output with speaker label and time stamps.
-We also provide json output file for [gecko](https://gong-io.github.io/gecko/) tool, where you can visualize the diarization result along with ASR output.
+We also provide a json output file for [gecko](https://gong-io.github.io/gecko/) tool, where you can visualize the diarization result along with the ASR output.

 Example: `./demo_asr_output/pred_rttms/my_audio1.json`
 ```bash